IAW Events and Seminars

 Young Researcher Workshop: PhD students, post-docs, and assistant professors will present ongoing research from all areas of Economics, Econometrics, and Economic History and receive feedback from senior researchers.
 Presentation slots as well as poster sessions will be available.
 There will also be a Best Paper Award.

-Mini Course: Prof. Andreas Moxnes, PhD (University of Oslo), will give a short course (3 units á 90min) on "Production Networks",
+Mini Course: Philine Widmer, PhD (ETH Zurich), will give a short course (2 units á 90min) on "The Use of AI in Economic Research",

 Program